MileHacker Logo

 Essential Financial Advice

-Inform your bank of your travel plans before departure to avoid any issues with card usage abroad.
+Inform your bank of your travel plans before departure to avoid any challenges with card usage abroad.
 Carry some small denominations of cash for street vendors or smaller establishments.
 Consider digital transfer services for potentially better exchange rates.
 When using ride-sharing apps, confirm driver and vehicle details before entering.
 Keep precious items discreet and avoid carrying large amounts of cash.

 Price Ranges for Specific Items BRL